the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-vm.md

 (rr-renv-vm-research-starting)=
 ### Starting a Virtual Machine

-To start a virtual machine, select the machine from the list of VMs on the left, and click the green `start` arrow at the top:
+To start a virtual machine, select the machine from the list of VMs on the left, and click the green `Start` arrow at the top:

 ![VM_start_machine](../../figures/VM_start_machine.png)